BARKCLOTH ?? Don't you just love it? I think I am addicted :))

 avocado green...?

+Do you remember avocado green??
 Those very modern kitchen appliances?
 Did you love it?

-and designer fabrics, looking for something to make into school bags for a project in Haiti, I uncovered these very vintage cottons...
+While sorting through my closet of vintage and designer fabrics, looking for something to make into school bags for a project in Haiti, I uncovered these very vintage cottons...
 WOW!
 It took me back...

 There's just something about the look, touch and feel of older fabrics.
 Something welcome.
 Something homey.
 And it seems to me the cotton was softer then, too.